Wednesday 11 March 2020

 There is no single percentage charge that is applied to all transactions, but rather two scales (called Séries S1 and S2) for different types of services and transaction values.

-These rates are digressive in relation to capital value.
+The higher the capital value of the transaction the lower the percentage rate that is used.
 That is simple enough, except that for each type of service, the percentage rate is then multiplied by a coefficient, which varies according to the type of service being provided!

 The most common scale in use is that for the sale and purchase of property.
 This scale is S1, with a coefficient of 1, which broadly equates to 1% of the value of the transaction.
 Gifts between man and wife are also scale S1, but with a coefficient of 2/3rds of the percentage rate!

-Other percentage scale fees apply in relation to inheritance, mortgages, auction sales, and gift procedures between other persons.
-Depending on the amount of capital involved, the fees for such work can run into several thousand euros.
+Other percentage scale fees apply in relation to inheritance, mortgages, auction sales, and gift procedures between other people.
+Depending on the amount of capital involved, the fees for such work can run into several thousand euros, although as a general rule many of the tasks have a modest charge.
+Sadly, many people pay over the odds for work, either because they are being overcharged, or that unecessary work is being carried out.

 Where the work being carried out by a notaire has no capital value, and in certain other limited cases where capital is involved, the fees are a fixed sum.